I am extremely pleased to continue the journey into Year 10 as your Achievement Team Leader.

 Year 10 represents the start of a new Key Stage and a new challenge for our pupils.
 They will have selected their options and chosen the subjects that they wish to pursue further.
 I will expect pupils to relish the formal commencement of their GCSE courses and anticipate them being prepared to rise to the new challenges they shall face – we will expect pupils to elevate their attitude to learning into an additional gear.

 The Year 10 team aims to inspire and we will support pupils’ learning within and beyond the classroom to ensure that students reach their potential.
 I, as your Achievement Team Leader, will encourage high aspirations through overseeing student progress and attainment throughout the year.
 Ms Symons will represent the Year Care Team from a pastoral perspective, assisting with the care, behaviour and wellbeing of all Year 10 students.
 Form Tutors will advise students on areas concerning personal organisation and academic progress, including monitoring how students use their diaries and study time.

 At The Warren School we expect students to work hard in lessons, but to also widen their life experiences by positively contributing towards all aspects of the school and their communities.
 A diversity of cultures and British themes will be embraced throughout the year with the use of enrichment trips, our PSCHE programme and assembly themes.
 This too incorporates our desire to prepare students for life beyond The Warren School and their futures in higher education, which can only be achieved if we continue to build on developing the admirable qualities so many of our students have.

-Please feel free to contact me at school if you wish to discuss your child’s progress, and I look forward to celebrating their future successes.
+Please feel free to contact your child’s form tutor or myself if you wish to discuss your child’s progress, and I look forward to celebrating their future successes.

 Achievement Team Leader for Year 10